ibm-cloud-docs/solution-tutorials/android-mobile-push-analytics.md

 Learn how easy it is to quickly create a native Android application with high-value mobile service like {{site.data.keyword.mobilepushshort}} on {{site.data.keyword.Bluemix_notm}}.

-This tutorial walks you through the creation of a mobile starter application, adding mobile service(s), setting up client SDKs, importing the code to Android Studio and then further enhancing the application.
+This tutorial walks you through the creation of a mobile starter application, adding a mobile service, setting up client SDK, importing the code to Android Studio and then further enhancing the application.

 ## Objectives
 {: #objectives}